zachlasiuk/arm-software-developers-ads/content/install-tools/pdh.md

 The portal uses [IBM Aspera](https://www.ibm.com/products/aspera) to enable high speed, secure, download.
 If it is your first time using the portal, you may be prompted to install the `IBM Aspera Connect` browser extension.
 This only has to be done once.

-It is also possible to download without the use of Aspera if you prefer.
+It is also possible to download without the use of Aspera if you prefer, but this will be slower, especially for large download sizes.

+## Updates

+You will automatically be notified by the system when updates become available for any products that you have downloaded.

 ## Further Reading